onflow/flow-core-contracts/CONTRIBUTING.md

-# Contributing to the Fungible Token Standard
+# Contributing to the Flow Core Contracts

-The following is a set of guidelines for contributing to the Flow fungible token standard.
+The following is a set of guidelines for contributing to the Flow core contracts.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents